QinghuaHao/Real_embedded_project/README.md

 sudo ./server
 ```

-After running the program, you will see a success message.
-Open the client, open the project with QT, and compile it.
-Enter the IP address and port ID, after connecting successfully, the connect button cannot be used anymore until clicking the close button.
-As the figure shows below, it can control open and close the door successfully.
+After running the program, there will be a success message.
+Then the user can switch to release file and click the TCP.exe (The operating system must be Windows).
+Enter the IP address and Port ID, after connecting successfully, the connect button cannot be used anymore until clicking the close button.
+As the figure shows below, it can control the door open and close successfully.
 ![5811713142118_ pic](https://github.com/QinghuaHao/Real_embedded_project/assets/128492068/1717ee74-5db1-4d21-8367-db03433ded3d)
+Notes: if the TCP.exe cannot work, it can be compiled by QT6.
+The source code of the client is placed in the TCP folder.
+Open the client and the project with QT, and compile it.
 ## Evaluation

 ### Basic Module Tests